 The Bane of Bunions

 A bunion is a prominent bump (bony enlargement) on the inside of the big toe joint due to increased pressure on the joint.
-A shift of the big toe toward the smaller toes often co-exists with a bunion.
-Bunions are progressive - they usually get worse over time, although some grow faster than others - often causing pain and impacting mobility.
-Bunions often come with inflammation, swelling and redness on the inside of the big toe joint - & shoes often aggregate the problem.
+A shift of the big toe toward the smaller toes often co-exists with a bunion, this is called hallux valgus.
+Bunions are progressive - they can get worse over time without treatment, although some change faster than others.
+Bunions can cause pain and limit mobility.
+Sometimes seen with inflammation, swelling and redness on the inside of the big toe joint & improperly fitting shoes often aggregate the problem.

 Excessive Pronation - If your arch excessively collapses, often it leads you to push off though the inside portion of your foot leading to increased pressures on the big toe joint, excessive pressure leads to bunion formation and progression.